Alumni

 Molecular Biomechanics (MBM)

-Note: MBM Group Leader Frauke Gräter was appointed Director at the Max Planck Institute for Polymer Research (MPIP) in 2024 and left HITS at the end of that year.
+In 2024 MBM Group Leader Frauke Gräter was appointed Director at the Max Planck Institute for Polymer Research (MPIP) and left HITS at the end of that year.
 Her new department at the MPIP has the same name – Molecular Biomechanics: https://www.mpip-mainz.mpg.de/en/graeter.
 Gräter and her department still collaborate closely with HITS researchers, especially with the MLI group led by Jan Stühmer.
+In addition, they are an associate partner of SIMPLAIX, 3-way inter-institutional cooperation on bridging scales from molecules to molecular materials by multiscale simulation and machine learning.

 Switch to the German homepage or stay on this page